api-evangelist/providers/_store/bureau-of-land-management.md

 image: https://kinlane-productions.s3.amazonaws.com/apis-json/apis-json-logo.jpg
 access: 3rd-Party
 created: '2024-11-30'
-modified: '2024-12-22'
+modified: '2024-12-27'
-position: Producing
+position: Consuming
-description: |-
+description: >-

-  The Bureau of Land Management (BLM) is an agency within the United States Department of the Interior responsible for administering U.S. federal lands.
+  The Bureau of Land Management (BLM) is a U.S. government agency responsible for managing vast stretches of public lands across the country, primarily focused on activities like outdoor recreation, livestock grazing, mineral development, and energy production, aiming to sustain the health and diversity of these lands for future generations.
-  Headquartered in Washington, D.C., the BLM oversees more than 247.3 million acres (1,001,000 km2) of land, or one-eighth of the United States's total landmass.
 maintainers:
   - FN: Kin Lane
     email: info@apievangelist.com